 - elected officials who understand the basics of their role and are ready to take on new leadership challenges.

-- department heads, directors and managers who are new to leadership roles, as well as those aspiring to or preparing for leadership roles.
+- department heads, directors, and managers who are new to leadership roles, as well as those aspiring to or preparing for leadership roles.

 - anyone interested in becoming a more effective leader in local government.

 Academies are a place of training in a particular field.
-In the Local Government Leadership Academy you will focus on four primary skills of being an effective local government leader: relationship-building, communication, decision-making and vision.
+In the Local Government Leadership Academy, you will focus on four primary skills of being an effective local government leader: relationship-building, communication, decision-making, and vision.
 Each of these four topics is grounded in the idea that we lead in service of the community and “we can accomplish more together than we can alone” (Max DePree).

-Your academy experience is shaped around three specific goals
+Your academy experience is shaped around three specific goals:

-Advance your leadership goals
+Address your leadership challenges